Super Tuesday: 'From joke to juggernaut' - Joe Biden's huge performance

-A resurgent Joe Biden scored sweeping victories across the United States with the backing of a diverse coalition, while rival Bernie Sanders seized Super Tuesday's biggest prize with a win in California.
+A resurgent Joe Biden scored victories from Texas to Massachusetts on Super Tuesday, revitalizing a presidential bid that was teetering on the edge of disaster just days earlier.

+But his rival, Bernie Sanders, seized the biggest prize with a win in California that ensured he — and his embrace of democratic socialism — would drive the Democrats' nomination fight for the foreseeable future.

-The Democratic Party's once-crowded presidential field suddenly transformed into a two-man contest.
+One talking point from the day was the Democratic Party's once-crowded presidential field suddenly transformed into a two-man contest.

 The two Democrats, lifelong politicians with starkly different visions for America's future, were battling for delegates as 14 states and one US territory held a series of high-stakes elections that marked the most significant day of voting in the party's 2020 presidential nomination fight.
 The winner will take on US President Donald Trump in the November general election.